Kanab 3-Day Family Itinerary

 Morning: Hike Riverside Walk Trail

 This paved trail traces the Virgin River with plenty of places for you and your kids to get close to the river as you walk beneath Zion’s towering sandstone cliffs.
-This trail can get crowded in the summer months, so the earlier you get started the better.
+It can get crowded in the summer months, so the earlier you get started the better.
+Bring a lunch, snacks and water.

 Afternoon: Emerald Pools + Rock Shops

-Lower Pools for the little littles; Middle Pools for the tweens; Upper Pools for the biggest kids.
+Lower Pools for the littlest kids; Middle Pools for the tweens; Upper Pools for the biggest kids.
+Bring more snacks and more water.

-There are multiple rock shops in Springdale, and all are good.
-But our favorite is Silver Bear at the edge of town.
+Then check out a rock shop for a fun, local souvenir.
+There are multiple options in Springdale and all are good, but our favorite is Silver Bear at the edge of town.

 Dinner: Oscar's Cafe